Bullets Over Broadway: Reception

+Critical response

 Bullets Over Broadway received a positive response from critics.
-The review-aggregate website Rotten Tomatoes reports 95% positive reviews from 60 critics, with an average rating of 7.90/10.
-The consensus reads, "A gleefully entertaining backstage comedy, Bullets Over Broadway features some of Woody Allen's sharpest, most inspired late-period writing and direction."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 60 reviews, with an average rating of 7.9/10.
+The website's critics consensus reads, "A gleefully entertaining backstage comedy, Bullets Over Broadway features some of Woody Allen's sharpest, most inspired late-period writing and direction."

 Janet Maslin of The New York Times described the film as "a bright, energetic, sometimes side-splitting comedy with vital matters on its mind, precisely the kind of sharp-edged farce [Allen] has always done best."
 Todd McCarthy of Variety similarly called it "a backstage comedy bolstered by healthy shots of prohibition gangster melodrama and romantic entanglements" and wrote, "In its mixing of showbiz and gangsters, this is a nice companion piece to Allen's Broadway Danny Rose, and about as amusing."
 Roger Ebert of the Chicago Sun-Times praised, "Bullets Over Broadway shares a kinship with a more serious film by Allen, Crimes and Misdemeanors, in which a man committed murder and was able, somehow, to almost justify it.
 Now here is the comic side of the same coin.
 The movie is very funny and, in the way it follows its logic wherever it leads, surprisingly tough."

 The film grossed $13.4 million in the United States and Canada and $24.1 million internationally for a worldwide total of $37.5 million.